dibalokechanda/dibalokechanda.github.io/_tabs/about.md

 ## About Me:

 I am a CS PhD student at Marquette University, Milwaukee, Wisconsin.
-I am affiliated with the Machine Learning, Optimization and Data (MOD) Lab.

 ## What if you find a mistake?